ITAXBOX/Code-Forge/README.md

 Our development journey was a testament to perseverance, innovation, and technical excellence.
 Each milestone represents months of intensive research, development, and refinement:

-### 🏗️ Milestone 1: Foundation Architecture & Core Generation Engine
+### 🏗️ Part 1: Foundation Architecture & Core Generation Engine
 ![Milestone 1](docs/images/Milestone1.png)

 **What We Achieved:**